Skip to content

 Copy the value of the Token column for the procedure ahead.

-Retrieving Lens Name
+Retrieving Lens name

 To identify the Lens name for generating a Cluster Token, you'll need to list all Lenses within a specific Workspace.
 Use the following command to retrieve a comprehensive list of Lenses: